 165, rue Bord de l’Eau, Tadoussac, G0T 2A0

 There are quite a few options for dining in town but even in low season, they book up fast.
 We’ve had the pleasure of having a meal at the Hôtel Tadoussac restaurant ($$) and on a separate night at the lovely Chez Mathilde ($$$).
-Chez Mathilde is a family-run fine-dining spot, just up the street from the hotel, that offers technique-driven set courses and a la carte.
-This classy joint had a live pianist (an excellent one to say the least) and an option to dine at the chef’s table which you need to request in advance.
-During our brief stay in town we also quickly became regulars at the Tadoussac Microbrasserie, where you can spend hours indulging in fresh brews and pub snacks while playing games at the table.
-Other notable dining options are Le Gibard ($$), a casual fun cafe, and La Galouïne Restaurant ($$) for a good seafood selection.
+Chez Mathilde is a family-run fine-dining spot, just up the street from the hotel.
+The restaurant offers technique-driven set courses and a la carte.
+This classy joint had a live pianist (an excellent one to say the least) and an option to dine at the chef’s table.
+During our brief stay in town we also quickly became regulars at the Tadoussac Microbrasserie.
+It is a fairly intimate brewery where you can spend hours indulging in fresh brews and pub snacks.
+There is also a fun stack of table games available for all patrons.
+Other notable dining options are:

-Whale watching is the main reason for our stop at Tadoussac and we got to see plenty of those in a much more comfortable way than I could’ve ever imagined with Croisières AML Cruises, more on that here.
-After our whale watching excursion, we went directly back to the microbrewery where clearly many other people had a day similar to ours.
+Whale watching is the main reason for our stop at Tadoussac.
+We got to see plenty of those in a much more comfortable way than I could’ve ever imagined with Croisières AML Cruises.
+More about this whale tour here.
+After our whale-watching excursion, we went directly back to the microbrewery where clearly many other people had a day similar to ours.

 Whale Watching tour